rohanvarma811/musify/README.md

 Musify is a full-stack web application that replicates some of the core features of Spotify.
 This project is built using NodeJS, ExpressJS, and EJS for server-side rendering, with CSS for styling.
 It also includes authentication mechanisms to manage user sessions securely.
 The project aims to provide a dynamic and responsive user interface while allowing users to browse and play music just like on Spotify.

+# Disclaimer

+This project, musify, is provided for educational and informational purposes only.
+The content and code within this repository are not intended for commercial use.
+The project does not claim ownership of any third-party trademarks, logos, or copyrighted content referenced or utilized within the codebase.
+All trademarks, logos, and copyrighted content remain the property of their respective owners.
+The use of these materials is intended for educational purposes under the principles of fair use.

 ## Table of Contents

 1. [Installation](#installation)